Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 The fact it's super quiet doesn't hurt, either.
 If you're space-conscious, I recommend it.
 It's an excellent little storage machine for a home or a small office.

-Keep in mind that due to its compact physical size, the DS620slim does have some drawbacks.
-It has no PCIe add-on slot to host a faster network adapter, nor does it have built-in M.2 slots to host extra SSD for caching.
+Keep in mind that due to its compact physical size, the DS620slim has some drawbacks.
+It does not have a PCIe add-on slot to host a faster network adapter, nor does it have built-in M.2 slots to host an extra SSD for caching.

 Share what you just read!